imanif/imanif.github.io/_pages/about.md

 ## **news**

-🍎 October 2025: Started teaching at UW Continuum College
+🍎 October 2025: Started teaching at UW Continuum College for the AU25

 🐺 April 2025: Accept PhD offer from UW iSchool!!